m5c/AcquireBanker/README.md

 The entire banker runs interaction / dialogue based.

  * When initializing a new game, provide the player amount as a number, e.g. ```3```.
 Then type the player names, separated by ```return```.
- * When asked for a company name / names, abbreviate them  with theirfirstletter.
+ * When asked for a company name / names, abbreviate them with the first letter.
 Examples:
    * Buying two *Sackson* and a *Festival* share: ```ssf```
    * Funding the *Continental* chain: ```c```